Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Continuous measurement with locally optimal feedback

-Now we are ready to state the locally optimal control problem in our case and find the solution.
+Now we are ready to state the locally optimal control problem in complete generality and to find the solution.
 Suppose we have a state $\rho_t$ at time $t$, and that we ultimately wish to reach some target state $|\psi_T\rangle$.
 In this work we shall focus primarily on the fidelity with respect to the target state as the cost function, whose optimization determines the parameter of the feedback operator.
+(Appendix \ref{app:non-markovian} presents optimization under an alternative, non-linear cost function given by an entanglement measure.)
+For the entangled states of interest in later sections, i.e., Dicke and GHZ states, we shall take all values of $\theta_i$ to be equal, to ensure that the permutation symmetry of the state is maintained by the feedback operations (sections \ref{sec:W} and \ref{sec:GHZ}) although we shall relax this assumption when considering feedback with multiple, simultaneous measurements (section \ref{subsec:multioperatorGHZ}).
+Our feedback unitary is then

-If we choose the feedback operator to take the generic form $U_F(\theta) = e^{-i \theta H_F/\hbar}$, then the fidelity after feedback is given by
+For the time being, we place no constraints on $H_F$, although for practical settings it will often be useful to take this to be separable.
+The fidelity after a feedback operation is given by

 For convenience, we shall set $\hbar = 1$ from now on.
 Our local optimality condition is given by